Khor Kok Soon: Trial

 On 14 February 2005, after twenty years and seven months of evading justice, 51-year-old Khor Kok Soon was finally brought to trial for three charges of unlawfully discharging a firearm with intent to cause hurt.
 Khor did not stand trial for the murder of Ong King Hock, as the prosecution withdrew the murder charge against Khor in September 2004 and Khor received a discharge not amounting to an acquittal.
-It was reported that Khor, who denied murdering the lorry driver, was unhappy about the discharge and insisted to be tried for murder to prove he was innocent over Ong's murder.
-In his trial, Khor was represented by both Edmond Pereira and Chia Boon Teck, while Liew Thiam Leng was the trial prosecutor, and Kan Ting Chiu was appointed as the trial judge to preside the hearing.
+It was reported that Khor, who denied murdering the lorry driver, was unhappy about the discharge and insisted to be tried for murder to prove he was innocent of Ong's murder.
+In his trial, Khor was represented by both Edmond Pereira and Chia Boon Teck, while Liew Thiam Leng was the trial prosecutor, and Kan Ting Chiu was appointed as the trial judge to preside over the hearing.

 The two retired policemen, SI Cyril Sta Maria and the victim, Sergeant Lim Kiah Chin, came to court to testify for the prosecution.
 However, Corporal Quek Chek Kwang did not come to court as a witness, as he suffered a stroke to the right side of his body in January 1993, and a neurologist determined that based on his condition, Corporal Quek was unfit to come to court to testify and would not be able to cope with the stress of undergoing cross-examination in court.
 The investigating officer Raj Kumar and forensic pathologist Chao Tzee Cheng also died prior to Khor's arrest and trial.
 Therefore, the prosecution depended on the evidence of both Sergeant Lim and SI Sta Maria to prosecute Khor.

 Sergeant Lim, who was 43 years old at the time of the incident, was the first witness to testify.
-He stated that on that fateful day of 30 July 1984, Khor aimed his gun at him and fired the first shot while he was giving chase after Khor.
+He stated that on 30 July 1984, Khor aimed his gun at him and fired the first shot while he was giving chase after Khor.
 Sergeant Lim, who was unharmed at that time, said that Khor climbed onto the back of Ong's lorry, and fired a second time at Sergeant Lim when the policeman returned fire once and tried to climb onto the lorry after him.
 According to Sergeant Lim, Khor moved closer to aim at him again, firing the gun a third time.
-Sergeant Lim, who was able to evade both the second and third shot, said he returned fire again twice but they missed, and Khor climbed to the front of the lorry from the right side, forcing Ong on gunpoint to drive him away.
+Sergeant Lim, who was able to evade both the second and third shot, said he returned fire again twice but they missed, and Khor climbed to the front of the lorry from the right side, forcing Ong at gunpoint to drive him away.